devmus/integritas-distro/README-INTEGRITAS_DISTRO.md

 - `mysqlcoins action:update`

-- `getaddress` (& send some Minima tokens to your node address.)
+- `getaddress` (copy miniaddress & send some Minima tokens to your node address.)

 - `send address:your-own-address amount:0.1`

 - `send address:your-own-address amount:0.00001 split:10` (After you have received Minima tokens, split them up so you have multiple coins.
-Do this enough times so that you never run out of available coins)
+Do this enough times so that you never run out of available coins for NFT report creation.)

 Node 2:

 - `docker exec -it integritas-distro-minima-ts-1 minima`

-- `mysql action:update`

-- `mysqlcoins action:update`

-- `getaddress` (& send some Minima tokens to your node address.)
+- `getaddress` (copy miniaddress & send some Minima tokens to your node address.)

 - `send address:your-own-address amount:0.1`

-- `send address:your-own-address amount:0.001 split:10` (After you have received Minima tokens, split them up so you have multiple coins)
+- `send address:your-own-address amount:0.001 split:10` (After you have received Minima tokens, split them up so you have multiple coins.
+10 coins should be enough to always have available coins to use for creating timestamp transactions.)

+---

 Enter MinIO admin panel by going to http://{your-host-ip}:9901 in your browser.

 - Enter your MINIO credentials (deafault is minioadmin/minioadmin)

 - Create these buckets "uploads", "aiuploads", "proofs", "reports"

+---

 ## If needed: Stop app